DimaSheiko/apep-docs/docs/framework/conditions/class.md

 > ## mana

--   This condition returns the player mana percentage.
+-   This condition returns the mana percentage of the target.

+#### Parameters

+-   `target` (UNIT, optional): The unit to check.
+Defaults to "player".

 #### Returns `NUMBER`

--   The player percentage of mana.
+-   The percentage of mana (0-100) of the target.
+Returns 0 if the unit has no mana pool.

 #### _Example:_